 b.
-By a written instrument (e.g. check) issued by the employer that is negotiable on demand at full face value for United State currency; or
+By a written instrument (e.g., check) issued by the employer that is negotiable on demand at full face value for United State currency; or

 c.
 By the electronic transfer of funds to the employee’s bank pursuant to a direct deposit agreement signed by the employee.